 - 14.1 A determination of threat of material injury shall be based on facts and not merely on allegation, conjecture or remote possibility.
-The change in circumstances which would create a situation in which dumping would cause material injury must be clearly foreseen and imminent. - 14.2 In considering a threat of material injury the Commission shall, in addition to the factors indicated under section 13, and where relevant information is available, consider such factors as: - (a) a significant rate of increase of dumped imports into the domestic market of the SACU; - (b) sufficiently freely available, or an imminent substantial increase in, capacity of the exporter; - (c) the availability of other export markets to absorb additional export volumes; - (d) whether products are entering or will be entering the SACU market at prices that will have a significant depressing or suppressing effect on SACU prices; and - (e) the exporter's inventories of the product under investigation.
+The change in circumstances which would create a situation in which subsidised exports would cause material injury must be clearly foreseen and imminent. - 14.2 In considering a threat of material injury the Commission shall, in addition to the factors indicated under section 13, and where relevant information is available, consider such factors as: - (a) The nature of the subsidy or subsidies in question and the trade effects likely to arise therefrom; - (b) a significant rate of increase of subsidised imports into the domestic market of the SACU; - (c) sufficiently freely available, or an imminent substantial increase in, capacity of the exporter; - (d) the availability of other export markets to absorb additional export volumes; - (e) whether products are entering or will be entering the SACU market at prices that will have a significant depressing or suppressing effect on SACU prices; and

+(f) the exporter's inventories of the product under investigation.